 Fig 4. miRNA SNP density distribution of pre-miRNAs, both conserved miRNAs (in red color) and non-conserved miRNAs (blue color).

-SNP density of a miRNA is the division of SNP number by miRNA length.
-Bar plot on bottom right shows the percentage of miRNAs whose SNP densities are below 0.10, 0.08 and 0.05, for conserved and non-conserved miRNAs respectively.
+Bar plot on the bottom right shows the percentage of miRNAs whose SNP densities are below 0.10, 0.08 and 0.05, for conserved and non-conserved miRNAs respectively.

-Part II.
-SNP distribution along mature miRNAs and miRNA binding sites
+Positional SNP distributions are differential in conserved and non-conserved miRNAs

+Plant miRNAs have variable efficacies toward different targets.
+This can be attributed to their complementarity patterns, which are determined by mature miRNAs and the cognate target sites co-jointly.
+Moreover, there is evidence suggesting that different positions along the 21 nt mature miRNA functionally diversify in target recognition and silencing [5], as mutations on certain positions cause complete abortion of silencing while others do not have obvious impact (Reference).
+This may also be reflected by the differential SNP frequency of each position, as lower frequency implies higher selection pressure.
+Therefore, collective analyses of SNP frequencies of individual positions along mature miRNAs may further reveal their differential functional importance in silencing.

+Positional SNP frequencies of conserved and non-conserved mature miRNAs were calculated separately and compared.
+Since most miRNAs are 21-nt in length, this study focused only on position 1 to 21.
+As expected, all positions on conserved miRNAs had lower SNP frequencies than corresponding positions on non-conserved miRNAs.
+Despite so, it was expected that they would share similar rankings of SNP frequencies among different positions, given both are under the same selection pressure mechanistically.
+However, this doesn’t appear to be the case, except position one was the lowest SNP frequencies for both conserved and non-conserved miRNAs, which may be explained by its importance in the loading of miRNAs into the AGO proteins (Reference…).

-Natural occurring sites of miRNAs have variable efficacies attributable to their complementarity patterns [4], which are determined by positions along the mature miRNAs and their binding sites of cognate targets co-jointly.
-Thus, different positions diversify in their importance in target and silencing.
-The importance may be reflected by the SNP frequency of positions and lower frequency implies the given position is under stricter selection pressure and is more important for miRNA:target interaction.
-Pairing at position 10 and 11 is thought to be critical for plant miRNA functioning through cleavage [5,6, 7], which adds to another level of restriction on the evolution of both positions and this may result in the lower SNP densities than other miRNA positions.
+Pairing at position 10 and 11 is thought to be critical for plant miRNA functioning through cleavage [6, 7, 8], which adds to another level of restriction on the evolution of both positions and this may result in the lower SNP densities than other miRNA positions.
 Conserved miRNAs are functionally more important and conserved than non-conserved miRNAs, so, SNP frequencies of positions along conserved mature miRNAs are supposed to be lower than that of positions along non-conserved ones.
-To verify these guesses, SNP frequencies of all positions of both conserved and non-conserved miRNAs were calculated and put in a bar-plot for comparison in our study.
+To verify these guesses,

-Overall, SNP frequency of conserved miRNA is lower than that of non-conserved miRNAs at each position as expected.
-As most miRNAs are 21-nt in length, our focus is on position 1-21.The positions with highest SNP frequencies were positions 20, 12 as well as positions 6 and 7 sharing the same frequency, while the positions with lowest SNP frequencies were positions 1, 8 and 18, for non-conserved miRNAs; by contrast, for conserved miRNAs, the positions with highest SNP frequencies were positions 16, 8 and followed by 3, 6, 10, 13 sharing the same frequency, while the positions with lowest SNP frequencies were 1, 9 and 12 (Fig. 5).
+The positions with highest SNP frequencies were positions 20, 12 as well as positions 6 and 7 sharing the same frequency, while the positions with lowest SNP frequencies were positions 1, 8 and 18,; by contrast, for conserved miRNAs, the positions with highest SNP frequencies were positions 16, 8 and followed by 3, 6, 10, 13 sharing the same frequency, while the positions with lowest SNP frequencies were 1, 9 and 12 (Fig. 5).
 For both conserved miRNAs and non-conserved miRNAs, position 1 won out to be the lowest SNP frequency site, which may be explained by the fact that position 1 determines which Argonaut protein to load for mature miRNAs and this would make the site subject to high selection pressure.
 But position 10 and 11 are not among the lowest SNP frequency positions, not consistent with the empirical claims.